Renault Mégane

 The first generation was largely based on its predecessor, the 19, and utilized modified versions of that car's drivetrain and chassis.
 The second and third generations were based on the Renault–Nissan C platform.
 The fourth generation is based on the CMF-CD platform, as used by the Renault Talisman and Renault Scénic.

 In November 1996, the Mégane Scénic compact MPV was introduced, using the same mechanical components as the hatchback Mégane.
 For 2002, the Mégane entered its second generation with a substantial redesign taking place, and was voted European Car of the Year for 2003, whilst also becoming the first car in its class to receive a five star Euro NCAP rating.

 The Mégane entered its third generation in 2008, with another totally different design being used; the saloon version of the Mégane became known as the Renault Fluence for this generation, and it was introduced in 2009.
 The fourth-generation Mégane was launched in 2015, with sales commencing in 2016.

 In 2021, Renault revealed a battery electric version known as the Megane E-Tech Electric, which takes on a crossover exterior design.

 First generation (X64; 1995)

 Development of the X64 began at the beginning of 1990, with the first sketches of X64 programme being drawn during the first six months of 1990.
 Very quickly, several themes were outlined and developed into four small scale (1/5) models by September 1990.
+The Mégane name, meaning "eyeglasses" in Japanese, was coined by Manfred Gotta.